What we know about how omicron responds to vaccines

 Vaccines and omicron: What we know about how variant responds to Pfizer, AstraZeneca and Moderna jabs

-The latest variant of Covid-19 has begun to spread in the UK, with the number of confirmed cases nearly doubling between Wednesday and Thursday.
+The omicron variant of Covid-19 has begun to spread in the UK, with Boris Johnson warning of a “tidal wave” of infections hitting these shores if the public do not observe social restrictions and get their vaccine booster jabs as a matter of urgency.

-A total of 817 cases of the omicron variant of Covid have now been recorded in the UK, with 249 new infections recorded on Thursday.
+There are currently 3,137 confirmed cases of omicron, with 10 people hospitalised so far, according to health secretary Sajid Javid, while the total number of daily coronavirus cases is slowly beginning to climb after weeks of high but stable numbers, hitting 48,854 on Sunday.

-Prime Minister Boris Johnson said in his press briefing on Wednesday that the variant’s doubling rate could be between two to three days due to the fact that the variant is highly infectious.
+Announcing his new “Plan B” social restrictions on Wednesday, the prime minister said that the variant’s infection rate could double every two-to-three days due to the fact that it is highly transmissible, hence the decision to make booster jabs available to all adults by the end of December.

 Are vaccines effective against omicron?

+The latest analysis by the UK government’s Health Security Agency indicates that two Covid jabs do not offer strong protection against symptomatic infection from the new variant, with the current suite of vaccines less effective than they were against delta.

+However, those who have received a booster jab remain up to 70 per cent protected, the agency found, underlining the importance of getting a third shot as soon as possible.

-Results from preliminary studies by the German Centre for Infection Research found that there were significant reductions in antibody potency for the Pfizer/BioNTech, Moderna and Oxford/AstraZeneca vaccines against omicron.
+Earlier results from studies conducted by the German Centre for Infection Research likewise found that there were significant reductions in antibody potency for the Pfizer/BioNTech, Moderna and Oxford/AstraZeneca vaccines against omicron.

-However, two doses of a vaccine should have some protection from severe disease with the World Health Organisation suggesting that “current vaccines remain effective against severe disease and death”.
+But two doses of a vaccine should still offer some protection from severe disease, with the World Health Organisation suggesting that “current vaccines remain effective against severe disease and death”.

-Prof Uğur Şahin, the CEO and co-founder of BioNTech, said on Wednesday: “Individuals who have received two vaccines will most likely not have a significant prevention from infection or any type of disease.
+Professor Ugur Sahin, CEO and co-founder of BioNTech, said last week: “Individuals who have received two vaccines will most likely not have a significant prevention from infection or any type of disease.
 We know they will have memory T-cells, which may prevent severe disease.”

-In the first official briefing from vaccine manufacturers on how likely their shots are to be effective against omicron, Prof Şahin said that accelerating booster programmes was “the right way to go” and suggested that an extra dose of a vaccine does appear to compensate for the vaccine being less well matched to combat Covid, compared to other earlier strains of the virus.
+In the first official briefing from vaccine manufacturers on how likely their shots are to be effective against omicron, Professor Sahin said that accelerating booster programmes was “the right way to go” and suggested that an extra dose of a vaccine does appear to compensate for the vaccine being less well matched to combat Covid, compared to other earlier strains of the virus.

-A preliminary study from the Africa Health Research Institute in South Africa, which was released on Tuesday, found there was a 41-fold reduction in the potency of antibodies after two doses of Pfizer against omicron.
+Another preliminary study from the Africa Health Research Institute in South Africa, which was released on Tuesday 7 December, found there was a 41-fold reduction in the potency of antibodies after two doses of Pfizer against omicron.

 Although these results showed a “much more extensive escape”, the researchers wrote that “previous infection, followed by vaccination or booster is likely to increase the neutralisation level and likely confer protection from severe disease in omicron infection.”

-Prof Alex Sigal, a professor at the Africa Health Research Institute, said on Twitter that the results were “better than I expected of omicron”, adding: “The fact that it still needs the ACE2 receptor and that escape is incomplete means it’s a tractable problem with the tools [we’ve] got.”
+Professor Alex Sigal, a professor at the Africa Health Research Institute, said on Twitter that the results were “better than I expected of omicron”, adding: “The fact that it still needs the ACE2 receptor and that escape is incomplete means it’s a tractable problem with the tools [we have] got.”

 Are some types of vaccine more effective than others?